FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/account.md

 }

 abstract contract AccountManager {
-    / / Set account status, only governance members can call, 0- normal, others - Abnormal, if the account does not exist, it will be created first function setAccountStatus(address addr, AccountStatus status) public virtual returns (int32);
+    / / Set the account status, which can only be called by the governance committee, 0-normal, others-abnormal, if the account does not exist, it will be created first function setAccountStatus(address addr, AccountStatus status) public virtual returns (int32);
     / / Any user can call
     function getAccountStatus(address addr) public view virtual returns (AccountStatus);